Cloudhuset/Zendesk-Guide-Pusher-Boilerplate/README.md

-# Zendesk Guide Pusher Boilerplate
+# Zendesk Guide Pusher Boilerplate - DEPRECATED

+## Deprecated
+This repository is deprecated.
+Please look at https://github.com/Cloudhuset/Zendesk-Guide-Theme-Boilerplate instead.

 ## What is it?
 This repository is a boilerplate project for developing Zendesk Guide themes, with the Zendesk Guide Pusher package.
 In here is included: the standard Copenhagen theme from Zendesk with templates, css and javascript.